Laura Murphy (academic): Life

-She returned from a career break and she was told by her university in 2025 that she could not continue her research into human rights abuses in China.
-The university had decided following pressure from the Chinese Government.
+After returning from a career break in 2025, Sheffield Hallam informed Murphy that she could not continue her research into human rights abuses in China, following pressure from the Chinese Government.
 Moreover, the university decided not to publish her research despite being legally obliged to do so with the bodies that funded her research.
 They returned funds from the Global Rights Compliance (GRC) to avoid publishing her research about "Uyghur forced labour in the critical minerals supply chain".
 The Global Rights Compliance published her work itself.